Believe it or KNOX!

 The Pigburger, a beef and pork delicacy associated with now-defunct barbecue stalwarts Brother Jack’s and Dixson’s, but now difficult to find, was associated almost entirely with Knoxville, and may not have existed elsewhere.
-Take in some delicious Knoxville barbecue in downtown Knoxville at local places like Sweet P's Downtown Dive, Archer's BBQ as well as over 37 restaurants serving an outstanding menu of BBQ to temp your taste buds.
+Take in some delicious Knoxville barbecue in downtown Knoxville at local places like Sweet P's Downtown Dive, as well as over 37 restaurants all around Knoxville serving an outstanding menu of BBQ to temp your taste buds.

 Dogwoods are among the most welcome signs of spring in Knoxville today, and the inspiration for a big annual festival.
 However, according to arborists, they weren't a common sight in suburban lawns here until the 1920s or '30s!
 They grew naturally in the countryside, and their wood was used for industrial spindles, but the trees themselves had such crooked limbs and ragged bark they were not considered beautiful enough for planting in residential neighborhoods.
 View a beautiful display of dogwoods along the Dogwood Arts Trail near Downtown Knoxville and celebrate art, culture and the natural beauty at the Dogwood Arts Festival.

-The Island Home community is actually NOT ON AN ISLAND!
+The Island Home community is actually not an island!
 It's named for the fact that it's very near one of Knoxville's best-known islands, Dickinson Island, now location of the Knoxville Downtown Island Airport.
 It was originally the site of a model farm and retreat of prosperous Knoxville merchant Perez Dickinson, originally from Amherst, Mass., and a cousin of poet Emily Dickinson.
 Dickinson's second home—where he entertained, but never slept—still stands on what's now the campus of the Tennessee School for the Deaf.